 YourDyno can control your brake.
 You can program RPM sweeps or steps or any RPM sequence, plus you can control brake RPM manually all through YourDyno.

 Electrically, the brake control is done using an analog 0-5V signal, a PWM (Pulse Width Modulation) signal or a stepper motor DIR/STEP or STEP+/STEP- setup.

 This can be used in the following ways:

-- Control an Eddy Current controller
+- Control an Eddy Current power supply

 - Drive an RC servo, typically for water brakes or hydraulic brakes